AlfieLobb/HealthTech/README.md

 ii .\src\*sln
 ```
 4. When in Visual Studio set the HealthTechApp.AppHost as the Start-up project
 1. Once the app has spun up you will be presented with the Aspire dashboard where you can see and access each of the components, use the Https links.
+It can take a few minutes for the SQL container to be fully operational after start-up which will stop you logging in
    1. Booking.Api - https://localhost:7064/swagger/index.html
 	1. Identity.Api - https://localhost:5243/
 	1. HealthTechApp - https://localhost:7057/